vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

         ## 3   Mature Riparian  592
         ## 4  Overflow Channel  238

-7. Number of Birds sighted in different Trapsites
+7. Count of each species of Bird sighted in different Trapsites over the span of 20 years

     ``` r
     # Number of Birds sighted in different Trapsites